-The robotic prostatectomy you performed on me on xxxxx has gone far better than I ever anticipated.
+The robotic prostatectomy you performed on me has gone far better than I ever anticipated.
 The care at Aventura Hospital was wonderful and the room was very comfortable for me and my family.

 My surgery recovery went very smooth as well.
 Within three days after the surgery I did not need and pain medications.
 Within four days after the catheter was removed I had full control of my bladder.
 And within two weeks after surgery I did not suffer from any erectile issues.
 I addition, I was able to return to the gym four weeks after surgery and within five weeks after surgery I was back to my regular run and workout schedule.

 All my fears about potential surgery side effects are erased.
 Now I am focused on my battle fighting cancer.
 I am praying that the early detection combined with removal of my prostate glad will prolong my life.